 You can use your own social media accounts as well as other Facebook pages, Instagram accounts, Twitter accounts etc. and use keywords or hashtags to filter that content further.

 Go to the Design section to tweak the look of your wall, choosing from one of our pre-made themes and adjusting colours, behaviour etc. Once you’ve got all that set up, all you have to do is grab your embed code from the Embed & Display section and copy it to wherever you want to have it, e.g. your website.

 Display your social newsroom on a screen by simply pulling up your wall’s URL or use one of the digital signage providers we partner with.

-Why don’t you try building your own social media newsroom right away, using our 30-day free social wall trial (no credit card necessary)!
+Why don’t you try building your own social media newsroom right away using our free social wall trial (no credit card necessary)!